ehalpern/macwire-config/README.md

   lazy val searchService = wire[SearchService]
 }
 ```
+Add the config wiring by mixing Config.Wiring in with your standard wiring definition

 ##### Define the service
-Inject configuration values into the service by declaring them in the constructor and tagging them with the
-approprate tag (generated in Config.Tags).
 ```
 import com.softwaremill.macwire.Tagging._
 import Config.Tags._